Lack of leaders may undermine Hong Kong protests in 'long game'

 In the densely populated Mong Kok district, a supply station volunteer who gave only her family name, Yim, said protesters there had refused a request from Occupy Central members to remove street barriers, fearing that doing so would make them more vulnerable to attack by triads or pro-Beijing groups.

-"There's no such thing as Occupy Central organisers," she said.
+"There's no such thing as Occupy Central organizers," she said.
 "Everyone came out and occupied the street by themselves."

-On the streets, protesters say they have been organising themselves, monitoring social media to decide where to go and arranging informal "shifts" with friends.
+On the streets, protesters say they have been organizing themselves, monitoring social media to decide where to go and arranging informal "shifts" with friends.

 Supplies are dropped off by donors to stations manned by volunteers at the edge of protest sites.